-Santa Fe JIN in their second year with the wildly popular Mocha Tsuki Rice Cake Pounding presentation. "he purpose of Santa Fe JIN is to introduce the unique culture of Japan and to provide opportunities for those who wish to participate in the cultural diversity of Santa Fe.
+Santa Fe JIN joins us in their second year with their wildly popular Mochi Tsuki Rice Cake Pounding presentation.
+See how traditional moche is made!
+"The purpose of Santa Fe JIN is to introduce the unique culture of Japan and to provide opportunities for those who wish to participate in the cultural diversity of Santa Fe.
 Our activities focus on creating a platform for multicultural communications in Northern New Mexico.
 We aim to promote understanding of Japanese traditions and practices through hosting fun and educational programs, the most prominent being that of the Japanese Cultural Festival (Matsuri).
 We also encourage cultural exchanges to expand the relationship between Santa Fe and Japan for further mutual understanding."

 About the Museum of International Folk Art: http://www.internationalfolkart.org/